Brushing vs. Spraying Paint: Which is Best?

 Even, uniform coverage

-So far, it's like brushing solves the most problems we faced with spraying, so we should always always brush, right?
+with spraying, so we should always always brush, right?
 Not so fast.

 Negatives